 XIX.
-TEAM TWIRL OFF
+TEAM HIGH-POINT AWARD

-- A. Team Twirl-Off will be divided by category.
+- A. Team High-Point Award will be divided by category.
 Teams will not be divided by size or age.

-- B. Athletes MAY compete against themselves in the final team twirl-off.

-- C. Team Events that will qualify for Team Twirl-Off (only first place Advanced teams in each division advance):
+- B. Team Events that will qualify for Team High-Point (only first place Advanced teams in each division qualify):

 - 1. Dance-Twirl

 - 2. Twirl Team

 - 3. Novelty Team

 - 4. Show Team

-- D. Corp Events that will qualify for Team Twirl-Off (only first place teams in each division advance):
+- C. Corp Events that will qualify for Team Twirl-Off (only first place teams in each division qualify):

 - 1. Twirling Corp

 - 2. Parade Corp

-- E. At the end of the Team Twirl-Off Competition one team in each division below will be named as the overall Team Of The Year for Their division:
+- D. During team awards one team in each division below will be named as the overall High-Point Team Of The Year for Their division:

 - 1. AAU Dance-Twirl Team of the Year

 - 2. AAU Twirl Team of the Year

 - 3. AAU Novelty Team of the Year

 - 4. AAU Show Team of the Year

 - 5. AAU Twirling Corp of the Year

 - 6. AAU Parade Corp of the Year